-- Picture Sunshine Coast-a collection of over 10,000 historical photographs. - Resources across the Sunshine Coastincluding books, maps, brochures and newspaper clippings.
+- Picture Sunshine Coast a collection of over 10,000 historical photographs. - Resources across the Sunshine Coast including books, maps, brochures and newspaper clippings.
 This includes the Local Studies Collection of 2975 items catalogued and accessible via library catalogue.
-Other collectionsidentified in the Significance Assessment Collections Report April 2018 by Desley Armstrong are Bill Robinson, Fred Fink, Fay Miller and Sunny Brae Collections.
-Nambour Chronicle - the main newspaper for the Sunshine - Nambour Chronicle the main newspaper for the Sunshine Coast from 1903-1983. - Oral Histories truly engaging stories of life in the past.
-History by locality-local histories, place names and historical bibliography.

-e.
-Sunshine Coast Council - Bli Bli Archive Due to the nature of this collection - as a contemporary corporate collection, with associated policies regarding retention and disposal of these records, existing arrangements with off-site storage and Queensland State Archives, and digitisation of material - it is not considered appropriate to include in the proposed heritage facility.
+Other collections identified in the Significance Assessment Collections Report April 2018 by Desley Armstrong are Bill Robinson, Fred Fink, Fay Miller and Sunny Brae Collections. - Nambour Chronicle the main newspaper for the Sunshine Coast from 1903-1983. - Oral Histories truly engaging stories of life in the past. - History by locality local histories, place names and historical bibliography. - e.
+Sunshine Coast Council Bli Bli Archive Due to the nature of this collection as a contemporary corporate collection, with associated policies regarding retention and disposal of these records, existing arrangements with off-site storage and Queensland State Archives, and digitisation of material it is not considered appropriate to include in the proposed heritage facility.